 Is “having it all” inseparable from chaos?
 Yes, but no. Some disarray is built into the pursuit, but you can take back control.
-Here are 12 efficiency secrets for busy people like you who are building a side hustle while juggling a full-time job, a social life, exercise, sleep, and 47 other desires.
+Here are 12 efficiency secrets for busy people like you who are building a side hustle while juggling a full-time job, a social life, exercise, sleep and 47 other desires.

 Clear conviction is an unstoppable force.
-A clear “why” provides at least 80 percent of the motivation needed to achieve anything.
+A clear “why” provides at least 80% of the motivation needed to achieve anything.
 Unfortunately, clear purpose is rare among side hustlers.
 Many say, “I’d like another $1,000 a month,” or, “I want to quit my job.”
 But when the sick kids and bad deals inevitably come to test your grit, “Gee, I’d like more money” will not carry you over the mountain.
 Success demands a “burning desire,” to paraphrase Napoleon Hill.
 And the only way to create that fire is to connect with your purpose at an emotional level.

 Write a list of activities you refuse to do and plaster it on your walls.
 Start with obvious fluff, like post-work drinks.
 Then say a teary goodbye to activities that, while important, will not lead to your best life.
 Ruthlessness here might mean skipping that birthday party or telling your in-laws that Sunday dinner is no longer a tradition.
 When you mindfully choose the activities you’ll sacrifice, the gods of productivity will fortify you with the courage to say “no” when the time comes.

 Billionaire Chris Sacca has a golden touch for investing.
 He bought early in Twitter, Uber and Instagram.
 You’ll know him from his tour of duty on ABC’s Shark Tank and his nifty cowboy shirts.
 The secret to his success?
-Unlike typical venture capitalists, he left Silicon Valley to get away from the constant stimulation, “just touching base” emails, and endless coffee dates.
+Unlike typical venture capitalists, he left Silicon Valley to get away from the constant stimulation, “just touching base” emails and endless coffee dates.
 “I was just reacting to everything, rather than actually going out and playing offense,” Sacca says.
 He moved three hours east to focus only on priorities he set, rather than every shiny opportunity.

-You’re forced to play defense when your car breaks down, a client goes bankrupt, or your child gets sick.
+You’re forced to play defense when your car breaks down, a client goes bankrupt or your child gets sick.
 But you can make a conscious decision to put the lion’s share of your focus on priorities that bring you closer to Goal City, and not let others control your time.
 Be unavailable; that’s playing offense.
 Yes, this means passing up exciting opportunities, but when you chase two rabbits you lose both.

 One key to creating an optimal mindset is to invest in self-care: inspiring hikes in the woods, playing your favorite game, an excellent meal, time with close friends; whatever recharges your soul’s battery.
 You can’t do your best work when your mind and heart are overwhelmed.
-You wouldn’t constantly run an engine at the redline without oil, but Western culture applauds this same abuse when we perpetrate it on ourselves.
+You wouldn’t constantly run an engine at the redline without oil, but Western culture applauds this same abuse when we inflict it on ourselves.
 Then we wonder why burnout strikes.

-A word of caution: Brushing your teeth, taking your meds, and reading self-help books is self-maintenance, not self-care.
-To accomplish more, prioritize compassionate activities that supercharge your spirit; for many entrepreneurs this is the missing link in their success plan.
+A word of caution: Brushing your teeth, taking your meds and reading self-help books is self-maintenance, not self-care.
+To accomplish more, prioritize compassionate activities that supercharge your spirit.
+For many entrepreneurs, this is the missing link in their success plan.

-The standard disclaimer applies: this is not medical advice; talk to your doctor before you try any of these current favorites of some of the highest achievers in Silicon Valley.
+The standard disclaimer applies: this is not medical advice, talk to your doctor before you try any of these current favorites of some of the highest achievers in Silicon Valley.

 - Bulletproof coffee: Your morning cup mixed with grass-fed butter and MCT oil from coconuts.
 It provides the fuel your brain needs to function at its peak until lunchtime, leading to the next hack.